decaporg/decap-cms/packages/netlify-cms-backend-azure/README.md

 * list existing (pre-created) entries in collections
 * click one entry from that list to open editor and find content as expected
 * images in media lib of type PNG

-### not yet working

-* user login via Azure seems to work, a very long and sane-looking token is created but any API call returns a HTML redirect to the login screen instead of the expected json output - that is an indicator that the AAD permissions for this app are still insufficient - workround is to create a PAT (Personal Access Token) in dev.azure.com and use basic auth until the token issue is fixed
+* user login via Azure is working, a very long and sane-looking token is created but any API call returns a HTML redirect to the login screen instead of the expected json output - that is an indicator that the AAD permissions for this app are still insufficient - workround is to create a PAT (Personal Access Token) in dev.azure.com and use basic auth until the token issue is fixed
 * mozilla/firefox javascript always falls into the .catch-path in function 'request' for the fetch - which is likely a header/cors issue - workaround: use chrome which doesn't show this behaviour
 * writing edited objects
 * create new objects/posts
 * upload media objects
 * editorial workflow
 * delete or rename

+### Not working
 * anything not yet explicitely mentioned as working